Irish Republican Army (1922–1969): Post-World War II

 Following World War II, the IRA still existed but its numbers had been severely depleted.
 Some IRA units remained in the Irish countryside; however, they were cut off from any sort of command structure and bitterly demoralised.
 Out of touch with Dublin, and with other units, IRA members became fewer and fewer.
 In 1945, one of the first attempts was made to create a centre in Dublin.
 The meeting consisted of Sean Ashe, Micksy Conway, Tony Magan, Willie McGuinness, Bertie McCormack and a few others.
 They did not know who else would help, nor who had been in the Army.
 The problems were evident but no one had ready answers.
 The loss of all the GHQ staff and their records had left Dublin as isolated from the country as the country was from Dublin.
 Even though there was a lack of information and manpower, the obvious first step was to get some sort of unit going in Dublin.
 The next step was to resurrect the Army Executive and through it, the legitimate structure of the IRA.
-One of the first acts of the reformed IRA was, on 10 March 1945, to call a "ceasefire" with the United Kingdom.
+One of the first acts of the re-formed IRA was to call a "ceasefire" with the United Kingdom on 10 March 1945.
 It was a declaration met with indifference at best and bemusement at worst by most of the world, who at this point considered the IRA a dead organisation.